-There is a growing summary of contents for your convenience.
+There is a summary of contents for your convenience.

-The last lecture will be on Thursday, July 20.
+The last lecture was be on Thursday, July 20.

 Note that Monday, May 01, Thursday, May 25 and Monday, June 05 were public holidays, so there were neither lectures nor tutorials on these days.